 Education Individual Program

-The master of education (MEd) is a professional degree signifying advanced knowledge about and advanced training in educational practice.
-In exceptional cases, when no other regular master’s program can accommodate special interests, an applicant may propose an individual program.
+The master of arts (MA) degree signifies the acquisition of advanced knowledge in the student's field of specialization and competence in conducting significant and original research in education.
+In exceptional cases, when no other regular master's program can accommodate special interests, an applicant may propose an individual program.

 Applicants must satisfy the University admission requirements as stated in Graduate General Regulations 1.3 in the SFU Calendar.
 In exceptional circumstances, applicants who do not meet these requirements may be considered if superior scholarly or professional achievement is demonstrated.

 Admission is granted to a specific degree and to a particular program or specialization.
 Application information is available from the Faculty of Education.

 Applicants will submit a proposal detailing the following